hfhchan/hk-font-guide/README.md

 Either are fine.
 Do not apply the avoidance of strokes simply because the character is on the top or bottom.

 Avoid the stroke when the character is on the left e.g. the 文 inside 斑.
-Exception: the 捺 of 瓣 is usually kept unchanged in commercial fonts.
+Exception: the 捺 of 瓜 in 瓣 is usually kept unchanged in commercial fonts.

 Avoid the stroke when the character is inside a enclosure component may sometimes not be applied especially in extra bold fonts, e.g. 各 inside 閣.